rolurq/pytonl/README.md

 **Token-Optimized Notation Language** - A compact serialization format designed for LLM contexts, human readability, and perfect JSON compatibility.

+PyTONL is a pure-Python implementation of the [TONL](https://tonl.dev/) format.
+It aims to be compatible with the official TypeScript TONL library (https://github.com/tonl-dev/tonl) and to follow the same transformation rules and semantics wherever possible.

 ## Features

 - **🎯 Token Efficient**: 32-45% smaller than JSON for LLM contexts